 Fresh Lemon Balm Cold Infusion

 My son and I are working through Campfire Curriculum’s Natural Medicine unit study and it’s been so enjoyable!
 He loves learning about how to use herbs and it holds me accountable to actually do the activities.
 A couple weeks ago, we made a fresh lemon balm infusion!
 I have so much lemon balm growing that it can tend to take over unless I cut it back somewhat regularly, so it seemed like a perfect choice to practice our infusion-making skills.
+Although the ideal time to harvest lemon balm for flavor and therapeutic value is right before the flower opens in the summer, we can still make a yummy tea with fresh leaves in the fall!
 Several other herbs would have been great additions (like chamomile, lavender, or hibiscus) but not many of my other fresh herbs are harvestable in the cooler temps.
-Sage may have been a fun one to add also, but there are so many health benefits packed into just lemon balm, so we went with it!
+Sage may have been a fun one to add also, but there are so many health benefits packed into lemon balm, so we went with just that!

-Many other uses for lemon balm have been recorded though:
+Many other uses for lemon balm have been recorded as well:

 Antimicrobial and antiviral.
-Lemon Balm’s antimicrobial properties may explain the topical use for ulcers as well as other skin wounds (Hăncianu, et. al 2008), in addition to the external application on cold sores (Mills & Hutchins, 2013).
-As well, the herb’s antiviral and calming properties also suggest use for shingles and chicken pox (Chevallier, 2000), in addition to supporting the body during fever.
-It’s even mild enough to use for children (Gosling, 2017).
+Lemon balm’s antimicrobial properties make it a great ally for supporting illness in general.
+Its diaphoretic quality makes it helpful for supporting fever, and it’s mild enough for children (Gosling, 2017).
+It has also been used topically to support healing from ulcers as well as bee stings and other skin wounds (Hăncianu, et. al 2008), in addition to external application on cold sores (Mills & Hutchins, 2013).
+It can be used a mouthwash for toothache.
+As well, the herb’s antiviral and calming properties also suggest use for shingles and chicken pox (Chevallier, 2000).

 Mental & emotional regulation.
-Lemon balm has been found to soothe restlessness and nightmares in children (Gladstar 2012), especially when combined with valerian and passion flower.
+Lemon balm has been found to soothe restlessness and nightmares in children (Gladstar 2012), especially when combined with passion flower.
 It can also improve memory and concentration (Easley & Horne, 2016) and can be helpful for ADHD, (Winston & Maimes, 2019), including for symptoms of hyperactivity, concentration issues, and impulsiveness (Gromball et al., 2014).
 It also shows promise for improved cognitive function in Alzheimer’s disease (Akhondzadeh et al., 2003).
-Lemon balm was even referenced by my favorite Medieval herbalist nun Hildegard von Bingen (1098-1179).
-She wrote that whoever eats it will be merry and laugh a lot because of its warming energy on the spleen.

 Antioxidant support.
 Lemon balm contains quercetin, luteolin, and apigenin, which provide antioxidant and neuro-protective properties.
 A 2011 study suggests that lemon balm may be protective against oxidative DNA damage from radiation as well (Zeraatpishe et al.).
 Researchers found that drinking 2 cups of lemon balm tea per day for one month increased antioxidant activity and decreased DNA damage.